learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

-# KNN with sklearn - Lab
+# KNN with scikit-learn - Lab

 ## Introduction

-In this lab, you'll learn how to use sci-kit learn's implementation of a KNN classifier on the classic Titanic dataset from Kaggle!
+In this lab, you'll learn how to use scikit-learn's implementation of a KNN classifier on the classic Titanic dataset from Kaggle!

 ## Objectives